 ‘Deuces’ was a great tribute to a legendary career in 2007, and in 2021, ‘Duets’ was - and still is - a beautiful tribute to a life well-lived.

 Next time, It’s time for some Christmas Joy to the World, bluegrass style.

 Pray for our troops, our police, the Peace of Jerusalem and our nation.

 PLEASE READ BEFORE YOU POST

-Feel free to comment on Charlie's soapboxes, but please refrain from profanity and "Anonymous" posts are not allowed, we need a name (it doesn't have to be your first and last name) and you MUST provide a valid email address.
+Feel free to comment on soapboxes, but please refrain from profanity and anonymous posts are not allowed, we need a name and you MUST provide a valid email address.
 If you provide an email address, but leave the name as "Anonymous" we will pick a name for you based on your email address.
-No one other than website adminstrators will see your email address, not other posters.
-If you post without a valid email address, your comment (whether postive or negative) will be deleted. — TeamCDB
+No one other than website administrators will see your email address, not other posters.
+If you post without a valid email address, your comment (whether positive or negative) will be deleted. — TeamCDB

 Check Out The Charlie Daniels Podcast!

 Check out "Geechi Geechi Ya Ya Blues" from Beau Weevils - 'Songs in the Key of E'